Brennan Carroll

-Brennan Carroll (born March 20, 1979) is an American professional football coach who is the offensive line coach for the Las Vegas Raiders of the National Football League (NFL).
-He recently served as the offensive coordinator and offensive line coach for the University of Washington.
+Brennan Carroll (born March 20, 1979) is an American professional football coach who most recently served as offensive line coach for the Las Vegas Raiders of the National Football League (NFL).
+He formerly served as the offensive coordinator and offensive line coach for the University of Washington.
 He also coached for USC, Miami (FL), Arizona, and the Seattle Seahawks of the National Football League (NFL).
 He played college football for Delaware and Pittsburgh as a tight end.
-He is the son of former New York Jets, New England Patriots, USC, Seattle Seahawks, and current Las Vegas Raiders head coach Pete Carroll and the brother of Raiders assistant quarterbacks coach Nate Carroll.
+He is the son of former New York Jets, New England Patriots, USC, Seattle Seahawks, and Las Vegas Raiders head coach Pete Carroll and is the brother of Raiders assistant quarterbacks coach Nate Carroll.

 Early life

 Carroll played high school football at Saratoga High School in Saratoga, California, graduating in 1997.

 College career

 Carroll played college football as a tight end at the University of Pittsburgh (1999–2001), after transferring from the University of Delaware (1997).